How to market your brand under lockdown

 Is it morally right to communicate your brand right now?
 If your business still offers a product or service, then is it possible to market it effectively right now?

-With insight from Kantar, the data, insights and consulting company, let’s consider these questions, take a look at some of the brands who have got it right and what we can learn from them.
+With insight from Kantar, the data, insights and consulting company, let’s consider these questions, take a look at some of the brands who got it right and what we can learn from them.

 Should I put my marketing activity on hold during a time of crisis?

 If you can afford to, it is worth maintaining some level of activity but do find ways to shift activity to align with where your audiences are now.